 Changing taps on a sink is a pretty easy DIY task.
 So, no, as long as you have basic DIY skills, a few simple tools and sufficient time on your hands, you should have no trouble replacing taps on your own.

+How much time?
 Probably between half an hour and an hour, depending on the type.
 It might take you a tad longer if you’re replacing contemporary mixer taps instead of the pillar taps traditionally found in most UK homes, but the process is virtually the same.

-It’s a fairly easy process, but we’d be lying if we said it’s a pleasant one.
+So, it’s a fairly easy process, but we’d be lying if we said it’s a pleasant one.
 After all, you do have to get under the sink and get your hands dirty.

 Still, unless the old taps are so tight, they’re impossible to unscrew without professional plumbing equipment, you’ve got nothing to worry about.